 Locations in this story: Sedgehill, WiltshireCocking, Midhurst, SussexFrance & FlandersHeyshott, Midhurst, SussexMidhurst, SussexBerwick St. John, WiltshireGrimsby, Lincolnshire

-Story: Arthur John Harding was born on 11 May 1893 in Sedgehill, Wiltshire and baptised there on 3 Sep 1893 the son of George Arthur Harding and Annie Harding (nee Bleathman).
+Story: Arthur John Harding was born on 11th May 1893 in Sedgehill, Wiltshire and baptised there on 3rd September 1893, the son of George Arthur Harding and Annie Harding (née Bleathman).
 He lived his early life in Sedgehill and Berwick St. John, Wiltshire, before moving with his family to Crypt Cottage, Cocking, Midhurst, Sussex, by 1911.
-At the outbreak of war Arthur was living with his grandmother in Grimsby, Lincolnshire, where he enlisted on 30 Aug 1914 and joined the 2/1st North Midland Battery of the Royal Field Artillery as a Gunner (Service No. 98547).
+At the outbreak of war Arthur was living with his grandmother in Grimsby, Lincolnshire, where he enlisted on 30th August 1914 and joined the 2/1st North Midland Battery of the Royal Field Artillery as a Gunner (Service No. 98547).
 (His military records show him as John Arthur Harding as the family knew him as John.)
-He served in France & Flanders and was discharged on 18 Apr 1919 and awarded the Victory and British War Medals as well as the 1915 Star.
-At sometime shortly after discharge he returned to Cocking to join his family.
+He served in France & Flanders and was discharged on 18th April 1919.
+He was awarded the Victory and British War medals as well as the 1915 Star.
+At some time shortly after discharge he returned to Cocking to join his family.
 He married Rosena Ellen Bonnieface in Midhurst, Sussex, in 1925 and they went on to have two children.
-By the 1939 Register he was living at 251 The Barracks, Heyshott, Midhurst, Sussex, working as a Farm Carter.
+By the 1939 Register he was living at 251 The Barracks, Heyshott, Midhurst, Sussex, and was working as a Farm Carter.
 His death is recorded in Midhurst in 1966.